the-turing-way/the-turing-way/chapters/continuous_integration.md

     - direct to version control chapter
     - Give brief outline of why github's a good idea for collaborative projects anyway
     - But just say for the purposes of this to upload
-    - Warn need to be ok with making public, talk about other limitations of travis (time etc?).
+    - Warn need to be ok with making public (unless academic (student?) can get free private), talk about other limitations of travis (time etc?).
   - How to link github repo and travis
   - .travis.yml
     - Outline minimum basic structure